A Beet Lover’s Confessional

 You can see why I was surprised when R claimed I have an equally passionate relationship with beets.

+“Your beet is my artichoke, Obry,” he said, going so far as to claim I have a fetish for them.
 It’s hard to describe just what it is about them.
 Beets make me sigh.
 Of all the stuff in the produce section, they’re the most fun to bring home.
 They’re so awkward, with their and crazy tall greens and peculiar long tails so animated it looks like they could scamper away.

 I roast beets at least once a week and eat them with any combination of greens, grains, and cheese — or just straight on their own.
 I rarely buy bare beets, as the greens are delicious to eat with nothing but sea salt, shaved raw garlic, and a swing of olive oil.